 Improve Your Flexibility & Range of Motion with These Yoga Poses

-Many people think of flexibility exercises as extra credit – a part of their workout that they might address once in a while when they feel they have the time to spare.
-Perhaps a few minutes of stretching tacked on to the beginning or end of their workout.
+Sadly, most people think of flexibility exercises as extra credit – a part of their workout that they can address once in a while when they feel they have the time to spare.

-Flexibility isn’t just a component of your physical wellness; it’s the secret ingredient that weaves through the tapestry of your body’s capabilities, adding a touch of grace and fluidity to every movement.
+Flexibility isn’t just a component of your physical wellness; it’s the secret ingredient that weaves through the tapestry of your body’s capabilities, adding a touch of fluidity to every movement.

 It keeps you healthy and injury-free.